xrdocs/design/_blogs/2020-09-20-converged-sdn-transport-3_5-hld.md

 The goal of the Converged SDN Transport is to provide a flexible network blueprint that can be easily customized to meet customer specific requirements.
 This blueprint must adapt to carry any service type, for example
 cable access, mobile, and business services over the same converged network infrastructure.
+The following sections highglight some specific customer use cases and the components of the design used in building those solutions.

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-multi-service-network.png)